SimonVanherweghe/SimonVanherweghe.github.io/src/pages/about.md

 Traditionally for a developer, this site is a victim of continuous overhauls, experiments and bugs.

-It is build with [11ty](https://www.11ty.dev/), initially based on [Eleventy duo](https://github.com/yinkakun/eleventy-duo) and sprinkled with some [Ghost](https://ghost.org/) flavours for the styling.
+As for now, the site is built with [Astro](https://astro.build/), previously with [11ty](https://www.11ty.dev/), based on a JSON export of a WordPress blog.
 If you want to have a look at the code, you can find it on [GitHub](https://github.com/SimonVanherweghe/SimonVanherweghe.github.io)